gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Get-AIPScannerConfiguration.md

 ```

 ## DESCRIPTION
-The Get-AIPScannerConfiguration cmdlet gets the optional configuration for the Azure Information Protection scanner, which was configured by using the [Get-AIPScannerConfiguration](./Get-AIPScannerConfiguration.md) cmdlet.
-The optional configuration that you can set is the scan mode, the schedule, label override settings, the justification message, preserve file details, the report level, and the default owner.
+The Get-AIPScannerConfiguration cmdlet gets the configuration settings for the Azure Information Protection scanner.
+Most of the settings have a default value, so you need to specify them only if you want to use another value, or you have previously set them and now need to reconfigure them.
+To do so, use the [Set-AIPScannerConfiguration](./Set-AIPScannerConfiguration.md) cmdlet.

+The configuration settings include whether the scanner is in discovery mode only or applies labels, whether a file will be relabeled, whether file attributes are changed, what is logged in the reports, whether the scanner runs once or continuously, what justification message to use when required, and the Rights Management owner for protected files.

 ## EXAMPLES

-### Example 1: Gets the optional configuration for the Azure Information Protection scanner
+### Example 1: Gets the configuration for the Azure Information Protection scanner

 ```
 PS C:\> Get-AIPScannerConfiguration